Cadence Bank: History

-In November 2018, the bank acquired Casey Bancorp, Inc. of Grand Prairie, Texas and its wholly owned subsidiary, Grand Bank of Texas.
-Also, the bank acquired Merchants Trust, Inc. of Jackson, Alabama and its wholly owned subsidiary, Merchants Bank.
+In November 2018, the bank acquired Casey Bancorp, Inc. of Grand Prairie, Texas, and its wholly owned subsidiary, Grand Bank of Texas.
+Also, the bank acquired Merchants Trust, Inc. of Jackson, Alabama, and its wholly owned subsidiary, Merchants Bank.
 Casey Bancorp, Inc. was purchased for 1,275,000 shares of BancorpSouth's common stock plus $11.000 million in cash with the agreement providing a collar with respect to the total deal value ranging from $51.750 million to $56.750 million.
 Merchants Trust, Inc. was purchased for 950,000 shares of BancorpSouth's common stock plus $8.000 million in cash with the agreement providing a collar with respect to the total deal value ranging from $37.500 million to $43.000 million.
 Both mergers were completed effective April 1, 2019.

-In March 2019, the bank acquired Van Alstyne Financial Corporation of Van Alstyne, Texas and its wholly owned subsidiary, Texas Star Bank.
-Also, the bank acquired Summit Financial Enterprises, Inc. of Panama City, Florida and its wholly owned subsidiary Summit Bank, National Association.
+In March 2019, the bank acquired Van Alstyne Financial Corporation of Van Alstyne, Texas, and its wholly owned subsidiary, Texas Star Bank.
+Also, the bank acquired Summit Financial Enterprises, Inc. of Panama City, Florida, and its wholly owned subsidiary Summit Bank, National Association.
 Van Alstyne Financial Corporation was purchased for 2,100,000 shares of BancorpSouth's common stock plus $20.500 million in cash with the agreement providing a collar with respect to the total deal value ranging from $80.000 million to $86.700 million.
 Summit Financial Enterprises, Inc. was purchased for 2,500,000 shares of BancorpSouth's common stock plus $20.000 million in cash with the agreement providing a collar with respect to the total deal value ranging from $95.000 million to $107.500 million.
 Both mergers were completed effective September 1, 2019.

-In September 2019, the bank acquired Texas First Bancshares, Inc. of Waco, Texas and its wholly owned subsidiary, Texas First State Bank for 1,065,000 shares of BancorpSouth's common stock plus $13.0 million in cash.
+In September 2019, the bank acquired Texas First Bancshares, Inc. of Waco, Texas, and its wholly owned subsidiary, Texas First State Bank for 1,065,000 shares of BancorpSouth's common stock plus $13.0 million in cash.
 The terms of the merger agreement provide for a collar with respect to the total deal value ranging from $38.8 million to $46.5 million.
 The merger was completed on January 1, 2020.

 In April 2021, BancorpSouth Bank entered into a merger agreement with Cadence Bancorporation, with the merged entity using the Cadence Bank name.
 The merger was completed on October 29, 2021.

+In October 2023, Cadence Bank sold its insurance subsidiary, Cadence Insurance to Arthur J. Gallagher & Co. for $904 million.

+On 27 October 2025, Huntington Bancshares announced the acquisition of Cadence Bank for $7.4 billion.